 "I must confess, that after the initial excitement of setting up my blog, I have been putting off the scary first post.
 It feels like it should be something big and important, a bold statement that tells you what I’m all about and why you should want to keep reading and coming back for more."

 Sound familiar?
 I know exactly how you feel!
-That quote was from my first blog post back in 2014 when I began my food blog, Eat Drink Cook.
+That quote is from my first blog post ever!
+I wrote it back in 2014 when I began my food blog, Eat Drink Cook.
 I spent days agonising over what I could say and how I could make it meaningful.
 In the end, I went for something really simple - what I had for lunch.
 I just wrote what I felt and I was rather proud of it.
 In fact, I still am today!

 You've taken that big step and gone for it with your first blog.
 You've laboured over choosing the theme, composing a killer 'About' page and now you're ready to rock! ...
 Except, you're stuck.
 You don't know how to start.
 What should your first important message to your readers be?